<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to remove LCD screen and inverter from HP Pavilion dv6000 laptop</title>
+Comments on: How to remove screen on HP Pavilion dv6000 </title>

-<atom:link href="http://www.insidemylaptop.com/remove-replace-lcd-screen-inverter-hp-pavilion-dv6000-laptop/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/remove-replace-lcd-screen-inverter-hp-pavilion-dv6000-laptop/feed/" rel="self" type="application/rss+xml" />

 <item>

-<guid isPermaLink="false">http://www.insidemylaptop.com/remove-replace-lcd-screen-inverter-hp-pavilion-dv6000-laptop/#comment-494864</guid>
+<guid isPermaLink="false">http://www.insidemylaptop.com/remove-replace-lcd-screen-inverter-hp-pavilion-dv6000-laptop/#comment-1564452</guid>

 ]]></content:encoded>